aashari/mcp-server-atlassian-confluence/README.md

 }
 ```

-Restart Claude Desktop, and you'll see "🔗 confluence" in the status bar.
+Restart Claude Desktop, and you'll see the confluence server in the status bar.

 ### For Other AI Assistants